 To see a map of states that participate in reciprocity, click here: Map link

 NOTE: If New York State elects to withdraw from the Partnership, all new sales of policies/certificates will be halted.
 However, the State will continue to honor its obligations under Consumer Participation Agreements in effect at that time, provided that the Participating Consumer maintains his or her in-force Partnership policy/certificate and complies with his or her responsibilities under the Consumer Participation Agreement.

 Reciprocal states can choose to opt out of Partnership and/or federal reciprocity standards at will.
-This means that NYS Partnership insureds may not be eligible for Medicaid asset disregard in other states, due to the state's withdrawal.
+This means that NYS Partnership insureds may not be eligible for Medicaid asset disregard in other states, due to the state's withdrawal and/or state-specific standards on reciprocity.
+Current insureds should always contact the intended state of residency before relocating.
 However, once a person is determined to be eligible for a reciprocal state's Medicaid coverage with Partnership asset protection, the Partnership asset protection cannot be revoked upon eligibility redetermination should the reciprocal state subsequently decide to opt out of reciprocity.

 Copyright © 1998-2021 New York State Partnership for Long-Term Care.
 All rights reserved.